Hodapp87/contextual/README.md

 [ihaskell-charts](https://hackage.haskell.org/package/ihaskell-charts)
 uses, which looks like it ties in with [Chart-cairo](https://hackage.haskell.org/package/Chart-cairo).
+* *PDF:* While Cairo can do this, I'd like properly color-managed PDFs, and I don't think its PDF export will properly do this (as with SVG).
 * [Years ago](https://hodapple.com/blag/posts/2011-08-29-context-free.html),
 I wrote, *"Translating something written in Context Free into another programming language would in most cases not be difficult at all - you